krasserm/streamz/README.md

 ### `Stream` publishes to sink

 A `Stream` can publish to a `Sink`.
-The lifecycle of the sink is bound to the lifecycle of the stream i.e. the sink is materialized internally.
+The sink is materialized when the stream is run.

 ```scala
 // Create stream